oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 Audience restriction essentially restricts access tokens to a particular resource server.
-The authorization server associates the access token with the particular resource server and the resource server SHOULD verify the intended audience.
-If the access token fails the intended audience validation, the resource server MUST refuse to serve the respective request.
+The authorization server associates the access token with the particular resource server and the resource server is then supposed to verify the intended audience.
+If the access token fails the intended audience validation, the resource server refuses to serve the respective request.

 In general, audience restrictions limit the impact of token leakage.